afs2015/personal-vuepress/docs/lessons.md

 ## Private Lessons

 Andrew offers private lessons in Lindy Hop, Charleston, St. Louis Shag, Collegiate Shag and solo/authentic/vernacular jazz at the rate of $70 an hour for one or two people.
-Venue rental costs are not included if applicable.
+Venue rental costs are paid by the student if applicable.

 If you are interested in having a private lesson, please reach out on the [Contact page](https://www.andrewselzer.com/contact.html) so you can take your dancing to the next level!

+## Workshops

+### Local Workshops

+For a weekend close to Boston (1-2 hours traveling time), Andrew requests at least 2 hours of teaching time at $80 an hour.
+Any more hours are accepted at the $80 USD per hour rate.
+Travel if appliciable is paid by the event.

+### Traveling Workshops

+For a weekend outside of Boston, Andrew requests at least 6 hours teaching time at $80 USD an hour.
+Any more hours are accepted at the $80 USD per hour rate.
+When the hours of instruction are met, promoters can request a performance, social dance duties, as well as judging or level testing services.

+If the 8 hours cannot be met by the event — Andrew is open to a renegotiated price based on modified hours, classes and supplemental private lessons.

+All travel costs, housing, and food are to be paid by the event.